nexusformat/definitions/manual/source/em-structure.rst

 New Common Base Classes
 #######################

-We support the proposal of our colleagues from photoemission spectroscopy that the :ref:`NXlens_em`, :ref:`NXlens`, and :ref:`NXxraylens` have similarities.
+We support the proposal of our colleagues from photoemission spectroscopy that the :ref:`NXlens_em` and :ref:`NXxraylens` have similarities.
 It should be discussed with the NIAC if these classes can be consolidated/harmonized further e.g. eventually become a child class of a more general base class lenses.
 We see understand also that the proposed set of NXimage_set_em base classes can benefit from future discussion and consolidation efforts.